cpetrich/MCmodel/README.md

 ### Requirements

-* Python 2.7 and 3.6 are known to work on Linux and Windows.
+* Python 2.7, 3.5, 3.6, 3.7 are known to work on Linux, MacOS,
+  and Windows.
-* C-compiler.
+* When compiling from source, a C-compiler.
 On Linux, gcc is usually installed.
 On Windows, install the free MS Visual Studio C compiler in a version compatible with the target Python version.
 * To build wheels and install with pip: pip, setuptools, wheel

+### From PyPI

+Run `pip install mcmodel`.
+Done.
+Later, upgrade with `pip install -U mcmodel`, or uninstall with `pip uninstall mcmodel`.

 ### Use without installation

-Run `python setup.py build` and copy the contents of the `built/lib.[...]` directory into the same directory as your own modeling code.
+Get the latest source code from https://github.com/cpetrich/MCmodel Run `python setup.py build` and copy the contents of the `built/lib.[...]` directory into the same directory as your own modeling code.

 ### Installation with pip

-The module is currently not on PyPi, so a wheel has to be built locally and installed with pip.
+Get the latest source code from https://github.com/cpetrich/MCmodel A wheel will be built locally and installed with pip.
 Build the module and create a wheel file with `python setup.py bdist_wheel`, `cd dist`,
 `pip install mcmodel-[...].whl`.
 To uninstall the package later run `pip uninstall mcmodel`.